Săbăoani

 Săbăoani (Szabófalva) is a commune in Neamț County, Western Moldavia, Romania.
 It is composed of two villages, Săbăoani and Traian.

-In 2002, the commune had a population of 10,301, of whom all but four were declared ethnic Romanians.
-98.6% of residents were Roman Catholic, 1.3% Romanian Orthodox, and 0.1% belonged to other Christian denominations.
+Geography

 Situated in the eastern part of the county, on the border with Iași County, Săbăoani is the largest rural settlement in Neamț County.
 It is located at a distance of 12 km north of Roman and 57 km east of the county capital, Piatra Neamț.

 The commune is traversed south to north by national road DN2 (part of European route E85).
 Route DN28 starts in Săbăoani; bifurcating from DN2, it goes east towards Iași and on to the border with Moldova.
 The Săbăoani train station serves the CFR Line 500, which starts in Bucharest and runs north, to the border with Ukraine.

+Demographics

+In 2002, the commune had a population of 10,301, of whom all but four were declared ethnic Romanians; 98.6% of residents were Roman Catholic, 1.3% Romanian Orthodox, and 0.1% belonged to other Christian denominations.
+At the 2021 census, Săbăoani had a population of 10,619, of whom 92.31% were Romanians.